BobShenYan/Group8ClimateChange/README.md

-# Group8 Climate Change - Welcome to Group 8 Repository! 🌍
+# Group 8 Climate Change - Welcome to our Repository! 🌍

 Our climate change project seeks to examine **public perception of climate change** through **temporal shifts in stance and sentiment on Twitter**.